franaudo/abaqus-ubuntu/readme.md

 -->

-I didn't get the follwing font size increase working, I only found the file `EstProducts` file and nothing such as `/opt/SIMULIA` or `opt/DassaultSystems`.
+I didn't get the following font size increase working, I only found the file `EstProducts` file and nothing such as `/opt/SIMULIA` or `opt/DassaultSystems`.
 I expected that the following file would do the trick, but it doesn't:

 ```sh
 sudo gedit /usr/SIMULIA/EstProducts/2022/linux_a64/SMA/Configuration/Xresources/en_US/en_US_Dict.py